 • We cannot follow the requirement that the birds be sold fresh, not frozen, due to local regulations and our distribution methods.

-Our birds will be sold whole and frozen, with giblets sold separately
+Our birds will be sold whole and frozen, with liver, heart, and feet sold separately

-The whole birds mostly weigh between three and four pounds and cost $7.00 per pound.
+The whole birds mostly weigh between three and five pounds and cost $6.50 per pound.

 Last Friday I went out to talk with my sheep and spread some hay when I noticed the smallest lamb I have ever seen.
 She was standing alone, in a helpless hunched over position, still wet from birth.
 I have seen many sheep born the last few years but this was the first not being protected by its’ mother.